IRA

 IRA Smart

 How does it work?
 One can contribute up to the limit ($5K/6K) or any amount less on an annual basis (up to the tax filing deadline of April 15 for the year ending prior) which could grow on a tax-deferred basis until withdrawal (tax deferral means no taxes on earnings/profits in the account before withdrawal).
 Furthermore, depending on whether or not a qualified retirement plan was available to you at work (e.g. 401(k)) and depending on your income level, this investment could be fully tax-deductible.
-If you have no plan available at work, the IRA contribution will be fully tax-deductible.
-If you have a retirement plan at work, then it will be tax deductible if you earn under a certain amount.
+But you have no plan available at work, the IRA contribution will be fully tax-deductible.
+And you have a retirement plan at work, then it will be tax deductible if you earn under a certain amount.

 The versatility of this plan comes in special provisions available to IRA’s that are not available to other types of accounts such as: